chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

    $ kitchen converge default-centos-71

-The chef-client is downloaded the first time this command is run.
+The Chef Infra Client is downloaded the first time this command is run.
 The output of the command is similar to:

 .. code-block:: bash